vieenrose/SLAM/README.md

 ## How to cite **SLAM+**

-L. Liu, A. Lacheret, N. Obin (2018), AUTOMATIC MODELLING AND LABELLING OF SPEECH PROSODY: WHAT’S NEW WITH SLAM+ ? (manuscript).
+L. Liu, A. Lacheret, N. Obin (2018), *AUTOMATIC MODELLING AND LABELLING OF SPEECH PROSODY: WHAT’S NEW WITH SLAM+ ?* (manuscript).

-N. Obin,  J. Beliao, C., Veaux, A. Lacheret (2014).
-SLAM: Automatic Stylization and Labelling of Speech Melody.
+N. Obin,  J. Beliao, C., Veaux, A. Lacheret (2014). *SLAM: Automatic Stylization and Labelling of Speech Melody*.
 Speech Prosody, 246-250.

 ## How to install **SLAM+**
 0) Download or clone [**SLAMplus**](https://github.com/vieenrose/SLAMplus/tree/dev) and [**swipe-installer**](https://github.com/vieenrose/swipe-installer) and put them in the same repository.